zendertv/zender-docs/AUTH.md

 # Zender Authentication
 Zender supports several authentication mechanisms including social logins (Instagram, Youtube, Google, Facebook).

 To authenticate a user:
 - Zender will delegate the authentication to an external provider
 - That login provider generates a token
-- That token is send to the Zender Platform
+- That token is sent to the Zender Platform
 - The Zender Platform verifies that token
 - If the token is valid, Zender will either extract the user information from the token or query the login provider for extra user information